 This half term we will be learning all about the Great Fire of London that happened many years ago in 1666.
 Lots of you have already had a go at the game linked below:

 For our launch we completed lots of activities!

-First we all had a try at calligraphy and used ink and a quill like Samuel Peyps would have done to write his diary in 1666.
+First we all had a try at calligraphy and used ink and a quill like Samuel Pepys would have done to write his diary in 1666.
 We then went 'through the curtain' and role played what it must have been like on Pudding Lane.
 We all thought it was rather busy and noisy!
-In the hall we created our own dance routines based on the way fire moves.
 Lastly we had an exciting challenge!
 In 1666 there was no fire engines of hoses so people had to pass water from the River Thames using buckets.
 We passed water to one another as quickly as we could!
-How quick did your team do it in?
+How quickly did your team do it?

 London Fire Brigade Talks

 The London Fire Brigade came in to our classrooms and delivered talks to us.
 We spoke about hazards in the home and how to stay safe by preventing a fire.
 We learnt to contact the fire brigade we must ring '999'.
 We also got shown how to check our fire alarms at home.
 We all went home with a sheet explaining this, so please check yours!